 Tap into Your Aliveness and Joy

 Don’t forget to do things that you enjoy.
 What activities do you get so immersed in that you lose a sense of time?
 Perhaps it’s cooking, or gardening, or yoga, or creating, or time in nature.
-Choose to engage in things that have a timeless quality to them, with no expectations and no judgement.
+Choose to engage in things that have a timeless quality to them, with no expectations and no judgment.

 Pay attention to how you’re speaking to yourself.
 We tend to be far harder on ourselves than we are on the people around us.
 Think about how you would talk to your most loved partner, friend or child, and start speaking to yourself in the same way.
 Speak to yourself with all the love and compassion you can muster because you’re worth it!

-Hopefully these ideas will help to get you back on the road so that you can persist through all of the challenges that this journey brings.
+Hopefully, these ideas will help to get you back on the road so that you can persist through all of the challenges that this journey brings.